SKKU-COMPASSLAB/compasslab/content/publications/090313-TEPS/index.md

     #   - NDP : Near Data Processing / Processing In Memory
     pub_class: "CA"  # choose any class of the publication
 ---
+## Abstract
+Future microprocessors are expected to observe higher transient error rates in combinational logic due to technology scaling and dense integration.
+We propose a simple transient error protection mechanism for embedded systems exploiting frequent small operand values of instructions and frequently used shift operations.
+The conditions for applicable instructions for the proposed mechanism are explored, which account for 84% of total instructions executed on average.
+The operands of these instructions are replicated in ALU directly and other instructions are protected using time-redundant double execution.
+Our experimental results show that the proposed mechanism incurs 12% performance hit and 4% energy hit, on average, with a low impact on the chip area (7% of the execution unit area).